How to Create a Website with Jimdo

 Start with a navigation menu that's as simple as possible.
 This will make your site easier to build, and it will also provide a better experience for your visitors.
 You can always add more pages later on as your site evolves.

-Once you create your web pages and add some elements, it’s time to have some fun with the design of your site.
+Once you create your web pages and add some elements, it's time to have some fun with the design of your site.
 Choosing fonts, colors, and other visual options all happens in your Style Editor.
-To get to the Style Editor, click on Style in your Site Admin on the right side.
-Now, you’re in Style Mode.
+To get to the Style Editor, open your Menu and choose Design > Style.

 While in Style Mode, you will always see a bar across the top of your browser window.
 This is where the different options will appear.
 If you want to modify the content of your website, you will need to exit Style Mode by clicking the "X" in the upper right corner of the bar.